inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 This showcase demonstrates a simple statistical policing scenario.
 We generate traffic within an example network and employ a sliding time window to measure its data rate.
-By dynamically dropping packets based on the measured data rate, we ensure that the average data rate of the packet stream doesn't exceed the specified limit.
+By probabilistically dropping packets based on the measured data rate, we ensure that the average data rate of the packet stream doesn't exceed the specified limit.